 The following proposed projects capitalize on existing facilities or plans by expanding purpose and/or program.
-New facilities, having City-wide purpose, are proposed at the ward level to ensure network relevance at the neighbourhood level (these projects are proposed in sections 5.2 through 5.6).
-Each City-wide project is described below while Infographic 4 locates the project.
+New facilities, having city-wide purpose, are proposed at the ward level to ensure network relevance at the neighbourhood level (these projects are proposed in sections 5.2 through 5.6).
+Each City-wide project is described below and the location of each is shown on Figures 5 through 9.

 a.
 St. John's Neighbourhood Improvement Plans.
 As previously described, several of St. John's neighbourhoods are local, provincial and national cultural treasures.
 Each neighbourhood has a unique identity as well as a unique set of physical and cultural assets that support this identity.
-The combination of these assets are the DNA that should form the basis of City-growth plans.
-Thus, new neighbourhoods will adopt and share the same assets that resulted in the creation of existing great neighbourhoods such as Churchill, Georgetown.
+The combination of these assets are the DNA that should form the basis of city-growth plans.
+Thus, new neighbourhoods will adopt and share the same assets that resulted in the creation of existing great neighbourhoods such as Churchill and Georgetown.